What is Wiskott-Aldrich syndrome (WAS), and what does it have to do with my child’s immune system?

-The only proven treatment for Wiskott-Aldrich syndrome is a stem cell transplant (also known as a bone marrow transplant).
+The only proven treatment for Wiskott-Aldrich syndrome is a stem cell transplant (using bone marrow, peripheral blood or umbilical cord blood from a healthy, suitably matched donor).
 Because stem cells have the special ability to develop into other types of cells, a transplant can give the child’s body an essential new source of healthy white blood cells – rebuilding his immune system and allowing him to successfully ward off infections.

 Although WAS is a potentially life-threatening disease, there is hope: a timely diagnosis and prompt treatment make the condition very treatable in the vast majority of cases.
 You and your child are in the best possible hands.

 WAS is a genetic disorder – meaning it is caused by a mutation, or error, in the child’s genes.

 Every living organism on this planet is made up of genes – tiny, complex coded instructions that determine what we look like, who we’re related to and how we’ll pass on our traits to our children (and our children’s children).
 Sometimes, the genes we inherit from a parent also contain mutations, or mistakes in the genetic code.